JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 Kant: enlightenment is to become a mature person, ability to use own understanding (think for yourself)

+### 6. Hermeneutiek en structuralisme
+interpretations (humanities)

+Hermeneutiek = study of interpretation(door middel van interpretatie de betekenis van individuele zaken achterhalen) Structuralisme (algemene structuur tonen waar de individuele elementen hun plaats hebben)

+Hermeneutic circle, meaning is holistic
+The whole is more than the sum of its parts

 ## Tentamen vragen + antwoord:
 Vraag 1: